📚 Homestead Guide

 Option 1: Paint the cabinets

 Best for: Homeowners who like their door style and just want a color change.
-White, soft white, and greige tones are popular choices that make oak grain nearly invisible once properly primed and painted.

 Timeline: Most painting projects take 5–9 days on-site.

-Option 2: Reface the cabinets
+Option 3: Reface the cabinets — the most flexible option

 Timeline: 4–10 days on-site once materials arrive.

-Option 3: Refinish or restain the cabinets
+Option 4: Refinish or tone the stain

 Comparison at a glance